-Follow the instructions of MOPH by practicing physical distancing, staying home, avoiding crowds, parks and refraining from touching one another or surfaces.
+Follow the instructions of MOPH staying home, avoiding crowds, parks and refraining from touching one another or surfaces.

 Personal hygiene is extremely important at this time of the virus outbreak.
 Wash your hands regularly with soap and water.
 If soap and water are not available, clean your hands with an alcohol-based solution (60%) or a sanitizer.

 Avoid touching your eyes, nose and mouth (or ensure you wash your hands before and after).

 Refrain from having visitors – this means not having family and friends visiting, including young children as even though the children might not be sick, they could be carriers of the virus.

 Avoid sharing living areas with family members - Try to stay in a separate room from the rest of the family and use a separate bathroom.

 Avoid physical contact with others - refrain from kissing, shaking hands or hugging as a greeting

 Maintain a clean environment – regularly clean and disinfect frequently touched surfaces